-Upper gastrointestinal cancer is cancer that occurs in any part of the upper gastrointestinal tract.
+Upper gastrointestinal cancer is cancer that starts in the cells of any part of the upper gastrointestinal tract.
 This can include the oesophagus, stomach (gastric), pancreas, liver, small intestine, bile duct or gall bladder.

-Treatments for an upper gastrointestinal cancer may include one or all types of these cancer treatments:
+Treatments for an upper gastrointestinal cancer may include one or more of the following:

 - targeted therapy

 If treatment is specialised and complex, patients may need to travel to have a part of their treatment.
 The local health district will have an arrangement in place for this.

 How common is upper gastrointestinal cancer in NSW?

 Data source: Annual NSW cancer incidence and mortality dataset, 2013 (sourced from the NSW Cancer Registry)